Gokuldroid/Gokuldroid.github.io/contents/posts/2026-08-03-thinking-under-uncertainty.md

 These principles form a practical toolkit for reasoning when the evidence is incomplete and the consequences are real.

+The organizational obstacle is that uncertainty may be accurate without being convenient.
+[The Certainty Premium](/posts/the-certainty-premium/) explains why a confident answer can be rewarded over a calibrated one: certainty gives the plan something actionable while leaving uncertainty visible gives the decision-maker more work.

 ## Change Direction on a Dime

 > It's better to do the right thing with new information than to stay the course because you had a plan.